jschuhmann47/youtubeThumbnail/README.md

 ## Youtube Thumbnail

 Gets full resolution image from a Youtube video.
-Paste the Youtube URL (it has to be https, not http) and it will open your web browser with the image
+Paste the Youtube URL and it will open your web browser with the image